Yet Another Wearable Device Claims To Prevent Concussion

 “Changes indicate alterations in the tissue and the axons that could represent brain injury,” Myers says.
 “What we saw was that those boys that wore the collar did not have significant changes in the structural component of their brain, whereas those that didn’t wear the collar, we did see a significant change.”

 The biggest problem with claims like those published by Sports Illustrated is that it is much too early to tell how effective the device really is.
 The Q-Collar has not been approved by the Food and Drug Administration and Myer says more research is still needed.
 Further, it is important that independent studies are done to assure the funding of Myer’s studies has not influenced the results.
+The complex nature of medical device registration necessitates the expertise of a professional service provider.
+By working with https://andamanmed.com/regulatory-services/medical-device-registration/philippines/, you can be confident that your product will meet all the relevant regulatory requirements.
+Their support can save you time and resources, allowing you to focus on delivering innovative medical solutions to the market.

 Until independent research is done to verify Myer’s findings, athletes and coaching staff should hold off on making plans to add devices like the Q-Collar to their concussion prevention system.